-I am a bioinformatics specialist with a focus on second and third generation sequence analysis and 14 years of experience in barley genomics, variomics and transcriptomics.
-My post was created at the start of the next generation sequencing era and I am one of the early pioneers of applying these technologies to barley.
+I am a bioinformatics specialist with a focus on second and third generation sequence analysis.
+My post was created at the start of the next generation sequencing era and I am one of the early pioneers of applying these technologies to crop plants.
 I was part of the consortia for the barley genome projects in 2012 and 2017 and a co-author on several high-impact publications revolving around the analysis of genetic variation in barley.
 I was also the lead bioinformatician for the last two barley genotyping platforms, the Illumina iSelect 9k and 50k genotyping chips.
-I have been involved in the two barley reference transcriptome projects, leading to high-quality barley reference transcript datasets (BART1 and BART2).
+I have been involved in two barley reference transcriptome projects, leading to high-quality barley reference transcript datasets (BART1 and BART2).
 Other projects I have been involved in include the identification of Rhynchosporium resistance genes, candidate genes for diastatic power and diagnostic markers for epiheterodendrin (EPH).
+More recently, I have been involved in the barley pan-genome, pan-transcriptome and pan-Hordeum projects, as well as the creation of the EORNA database (https://ics.hutton.ac.uk/eorna/index.html).
+I also have an active interest in RenSeq (https://doi.org/10.1111/tpj.12307) and related technologies, in both potato and barley.

 • BBSRC European Partnership Award “The exploitation and sharing of barley resources” 2021-2025 (Co-I)